 Segregation of Duties (SoD), or separation of duties as it’s sometimes called, is the set of controls requiring that multiple people are needed to perform a single task or critical steps within a task.
 This is typically set up around preventing combinations of access or transaction rights within an organization that would jeopardize the financial integrity of an organization.
 This can span across multiple systems and applications.
 When appropriate segregation of duties do not exist, then individuals may have the ability to cause damage to the business.
 For example, if an accountant in an organization can both create and approve a purchase order, then an essential SoD has not been established to prevent account abuse.

 Many organizations today look primarily at access that is directly assigned to employees, contractors, or contingent workers.
 But nested access, or access relationships stacked and hidden underneath the top tier of access, are often overlooked and not well understood.
 Why?
 Because assigning one entitlement that has nested access can actually create more access than anticipated and open the organization to more risk.

-How to Start Revealing Critical Access Risks
+Start Revealing Critical Access Risks

 Mitigating identity-related access risks during this challenging time requires knowing who and what is most vulnerable in your environment.
 And that takes both intelligence and action—revealing any inappropriate access that exists in your business and adopting a least privilege approach for managing access.
 With your work from home population growing virtually overnight, you need to quickly identify who has more access than needed across your organization.